ejpelagio/Bamazon-APP/README.md

 ## bamazonexecutive.js

-### Starts with a menu:
+### Starts with a user friendly menu:

 * View Product Sales by Department
 * Create New Department
 * End Session

 If the manager selects View Product Sales by Department, it lists the Department Sales and calculates the total sales from the overhead cost and product sales.

 If the manager selects Create New Department, it allows the manager to create a new department and input current overhead costs and product sales.
 If there are none, by default it will set at 0, untill .

-If the manager selects End Session, it ends the session and send a positive message.
+If the manager selects End Session, and promts a positive good-bye message.

 # Technologies and NPM used for my Bamazon-APP